mtumilowicz/argoCD-workshop/README.md

                 * restrict what kinds of objects may or may not be deployed (e.g. RBAC, CRDs, DaemonSets, NetworkPolicy etc...)
                 * defining project roles to provide application RBAC (bound to OIDC groups and/or JWT tokens)
     * other: ConfigMap, Secret, Cluster etc
+* components
+    * API Server
+        * like a Kubernetes API server
+        * primary functionalities
+            * application deployment and management
+            * executing rollback on user-defined actions
+            * managing cluster credentials stored in K8s secrets
+            * enforcing RBAC
+            * Git Webhooks
+    * Repository Server
+        * manages interactions with Git repositories
+        * responsible for cloning Git repository, keeping it up to date and generating manifests using the appropriate tool
+            * makes a local cache of the application manifest and Git repositories
+            * clones the repository into /tmp (or the path specified in the TMPDIR env variable)
+                * Pod might run out of disk space if it has too many repositories or if the repositories have a lot of files
+                    * mount a persistent volume
+    * Application Controller
+        * handles the reconciliation of applications
 * can display a badge with health and sync status for any application
 * notification subscriptions
     * example: slack